 For more information on living in Philadelphia, visit our series of “My Philly Neighborhood” blog posts on Voices at Temple Law.

 Situated between the Schuylkill and Delaware Rivers, south of Spring Garden and north of South Street, Center City is the heart and soul of Philadelphia.
-Currently the third most populous downtown after New York City and Chicago, Center City has seen a welcome resurgence.
-Bars, restaurants, nightclubs, and plenty of neighborhood dives can be found anywhere from Chinatown around 10th and Arch Streets to Rittenhouse Square at 20th and Walnut to Old City, technically a part of Center City.
-Center City has a lot to offer anyone looking for something or anything to do.
-Now a thriving downtown, the vibrant hub of the Greater Philadelphia metropolitan region is home to state-of-the-art office towers, world renowned museums and cultural institutions, nationally-known fine dining, charming historic neighborhoods with townhouses, lofts and apartments with great views, world-class tourist attractions, great shopping, from national retailers to unique small shops, and a growing and vibrant downtown population.
+Currently the third most populous downtown after New York City and Chicago, Center City has seen a welcome resurgence in recent years.
+Bars, restaurants, nightclubs, and plenty of neighborhood dives can be found anywhere from Chinatown around 10th and Arch Streets, to Rittenhouse Square at 20th and Walnut, to Old City.

 Old City is Philadelphia’s original neighborhood.
 When the Quakers first came here, this is where they set up shop and port.
 Traditionally Old City is considered to lie south of Vine Street, north of Pine Street, and east of about 7th Street.
 Originally the Delaware River served as the natural eastern border of Old City, but today you’re much more likely to stop your wandering once you get to the I-95 expressway, now between the river and the Old City neighborhood.
 The most happening spot of old city lies along 2nd and 3rd Streets.
 If you’re looking for art galleries and performance theaters, head just north of Market Street.
 Old City is known for the most exciting collection of art galleries on the East Coast.
 For restaurants, look just south to Chestnut and along Market.
 Of course, no trip would be complete without a stroll through Independence Park, lying on the western edge of Old City, where one can learn and absorb the rich history of this old Pennsylvanian town.